Lake City Army Ammunition Plant: History

 LCAAP was established in December 1940 as the Lake City Arsenal, with production beginning in 1941.
 It was the first of 12 small arms plants run by the Army.
 The plant was built by Remington with assistance from DuPont.

 Remington Arms operated the plant from its inception until 1985, when operations were taken over by the Olin Corporation.
 From April 2001, it was operated by Alliant Techsystems (ATK), later known as Orbital ATK after a 2015 merger between Orbital Sciences Corporation and parts of Alliant Techsystems.
 Orbital ATK was acquired by Northrop Grumman in 2018 and is now known as Northrop Grumman Innovation Systems.
 Starting in October 2020, Winchester Ammunition was selected by the US Army to operate and manage the Lake City Plant.

 An accidental explosion in a primer manufacturing facility at the plant in April 2017 killed one worker and injured four others.

+Between 2000 and 2018, Lake City produced more than 17 billion rounds of ammunition for the US military.
+Since the late 2000s, the plant has been required to maintain the capability to manufacture 1.6 billion rifle rounds per year.
+As provided in its US Army contract, they have done so by selling rounds commercially.
+As of 2023, commercial sales have numbered in the hundreds of millions of rounds per year since 2011.
+This total often outstripped the plant's military production by 2-to-1 margins.

 Facilities

-LCAAP is housed on 3935 acre with 458 buildings, 40 igloos and storage capacity of 652,837 sqft.
+LCAAP is housed on 3935 acre with 375 buildings, 80 magazines, 25 warehouses and 14 igloos.
+Together they provide a storage capacity of 652,837 sqft.